aztfmods/.github/profile/README.md

 After applying a framework like [caf enterprise scale](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale) there is a need to easily create workloads or projects using modules.

-For each repository the below guidelines are kept:
+In general the below guidelines are kept:

-* each
+* each module contains one or more logical resources grouped together
+* validation is used